About Spartan Cyber Security

 Vice President, Operations

-Tyrone Finch is a cybersecurity compliance and operations strategist specializing in CMMC 2.0, NIST SP 800-171, ISO/IEC 27001, and C3PAO readiness.
-He brings more than two decades of experience aligning cybersecurity and compliance requirements with operational execution across military, government, and regulated private-sector environments.
+Lieutenant Colonel (Ret.)
+Tyrone Finch is a cybersecurity compliance and operational execution strategist specializing in CMMC 2.0, NIST SP 800-171, ISO/IEC 27001, and C3PAO readiness preparation.

-Finch’s work focuses on translating NIST SP 800-171 and ISO/IEC 27001 requirements into practical, auditable operational processes.
+Finch’s work centers on translating NIST SP 800-171 and ISO/IEC 27001 requirements into structured, auditable processes.
 He has supported organizations preparing for CMMC Level 2 self-assessments, documenting control implementation, developing Plans of Action and Milestones (POA&Ms), and assembling evidence packages suitable for contracting officer and third-party assessor review.